bpollner/fmdenq/README.md

 file.copy(from, to, recursive = TRUE)
 ```
 ### Prepare Folder Structure
-The folder `FMD` living on your desktop can be, in this example, the home-folder of a single experiment / measurement series.
+The folder 'FMD' living on your desktop can be, in this example, the home-folder of a single experiment / measurement series.
 Open the R-Studio project called 'FMD' in this folder.
 As can be seen in the file `script.R`, execute the following code:
 ```
 prepare()